zzFluke/linux_files/README_arch.md

    * yajl
    * pugixml

-4. make a build folder, then cd and build using cmake.
+2. clone a separate mudlet repo, make a build folder, then cd and build using cmake.
    Finally, make a softlink from `${MUDLET_DIR}/build/src/mudlet` to `${HOME}/bin`

 5. copy the directory `${MUDLET_DIR}/src/mudlet-lua/lua` to `/usr/local/share/mudlet/lua`